dmlogic/community-contributions/user-stories/As a community member.md

 I need to receive a receipt email whenever an offline payment is verified So I know the admin has reconciled the books

+I need to see a history of payments I've made
+Cos it's nice to know that kind of thing